Clinical Trials Logo

 Secondary Percentage of Smoke Free Days.
 The investigators will compare whether the smoke free days vary by the 3mg and 6mg nicotine concentrations up to week 4

-Secondary Change in Level of Biomarker (NNAL) Among Smokers Participants will provide repeated lab samples for biomarker assessments.
-Urine samples obtained at baseline and week 4 will be compared. from baseline up to week 4
+Secondary Level of Biomarker (NNAL) Among Smokers Participants will provide repeated lab samples for biomarker assessments.
+Urine samples obtained will be compared at baseline and week 4 for differences by group and by time. baseline and week 4

 Secondary Subjective Effects of Oral Nicotine Pouches To evaluate the acceptability of switching, participants will also be asked how likely it is that they will continue to use ZYN oral nicotine patches for cigarette substitution compared to cigarettes on a question designed for this trial. week 4